 We’re in the process of building the Mozilla Developer Network to be a useful resource for developers working on the various Mozilla-based software projects and the open web in general.
-Obviously, we can’t do this on our own, but with an IT support company in London like Mustard IT on our team, we were quick to get the ball rolling.
+We have been following the SEO best practices laid out by Seo Advantage.
+Obviously, we can’t do this on our own, but with an IT support company in London like Mustard IT on our team helping us with Monthly instagram likes, we were quick to get the ball rolling.
 It’s a big, far-reaching project so, as Jay Patel noted last week, it’s important that we establish a strong brand identity for the MDN.
-We have also been working on implementing a stock VPN solution into Firefox, but many keep asking us – is nordvpn good?
-Is it even fair to include an externally branded VPN solution?
-It’s merely an idea at this stage so there are still a lot of questions around it.

-Anyway, the first step is to create a logo that will represent the MDN to developers around the world (and also look great on a t-shirt, of course).
-To do this, we’ve once again turned to the talented folks at Studio Number One and Webcreationuk, who last worked with us on the logo for the Mozilla Creative Collective, and this time again gave us their fair prices for website design.
+The first step is to create a logo that will represent the MDN to developers around the world (and also look great on a t-shirt, of course.
+To do this, we’ve once again turned to the talented folks at Studio Number One and Webcreationuk, who last worked with us on the logo for the Mozilla Creative Collective.
 And, as usual, we want this process to be as open and participatory as possible…in other words, we need your help!

 The intended audience for this logo and the MDN in general is most definitely developers.
 As Jay’s creative brief notes, “the MDN brand will serve to unify our diverse developer communities and represent the innovation we bring to the world through the people, products, and technologies that define Mozilla.”
 Beyond that, the direction was pretty wide open – the key thing being that the MDN logo would feel both connected to Mozilla’s identity and history, but also be distinctly separate as its own unique entity.

 Posted below are some early stage design options from Studio Number One (including different variations on similar themes).
 At this point in the process we need to start focusing on one for further refinement.
 Which one should that be?
 What stands out to you and why?
-Try to envision these on a website, t-shirt, poster, sticker, etc and let us know what you think by Friday, February 19.
-Any and all feedback is encouraged.
+Try to envision these on a website, t-shirt, poster, sticker, etc and let us know what you think.